marcelchastain/django-resto/README.md

 The URL used to upload or delete a given media file is built using `MEDIA_URL`.
 It is the same URL used by the end user to download the file, except that the host name changes.
-It is not possible to use HTTPS.
+It isn't possible to use HTTPS.

 #### `DUST_TIMEOUT`